prettier/prettier/docs/rationale.md

 ### Decorators

 Just like with objects, decorators are used for a lot of different things.
-Sometimes it makes sense to write decorators _above_ the line they're decorating, sometimes it's nicer if they're on the _same_ line.
-We haven't been able to find a good rule for this, so Prettier keeps your decorator positioned like you wrote them (if they fit on the line).
-This isn't ideal, but a pragmatic solution to a difficult problem.
+Sometimes it makes sense to write decorators _above_ the line they're decorating, sometimes it’s nicer if they're on the _same_ line.
+We haven’t been able to find a good rule for this, so Prettier keeps your decorator positioned like you wrote them (if they fit on the line).
+This isn’t ideal, but a pragmatic solution to a difficult problem.

 ```js
 @Component({